Breece Hall: Professional career

+2022

-Hall was drafted by the New York Jets in the second round with the 36th overall pick in the 2022 NFL Draft, which made him the first running back selected that year.
+Hall was selected by the New York Jets in the second round with the 36th overall pick in the 2022 NFL draft, which made him the first running back selected that year.

 Hall made his NFL debut in Week 1 of the 2022 season against the Baltimore Ravens.
 He scored his first professional touchdown on a ten-yard reception from quarterback Joe Flacco in Week 2 against the Cleveland Browns.
 During Week 5 against the Miami Dolphins, Hall finished with 97 rushing yards, 100 receiving yards, and a touchdown as the Jets won 40–17.
-For his performance on Week 6 against Green Bay, with 20 carriers for 116 yards, 2 receptions for 5 yards and a rushing touchdown, Hall was named FedEx Ground Player and Pepsi NFL rookie of the week.
+For his performance on Week 6 against the Green Bay Packers, with 20 carries for 116 yards and a rushing touchdown, Hall was named FedEx Ground Player and Pepsi NFL rookie of the week.

 In Week 7 against the Denver Broncos, Hall rushed for 72 yards and a touchdown, but tore his ACL and meniscus in the second quarter in the 16–9 win.
 He was placed on injured reserve on October 25, 2022, ending his season.

+2023

+On July 19, 2023, Hall was placed on the active/physically unable to perform list.
+He was activated from the active/physically unable to perform list on August 15, 2023.

+During Monday Night Football against the Buffalo Bills in Week 1, Hall finished with 127 yards, including an 83-yard run as the Jets won 22–16 in overtime.
+During Week 5 against the Denver Broncos, Hall finished with 177 rushing yards, including a 72-yard touchdown as the Jets won 31–21.
+During Week 8 against the New York Giants, Hall had a 50-yard receiving touchdown, finishing with 76 receiving yards and 17 rushing yards as the Jets won 13–10 in overtime.
+The week after playing against the Atlanta Falcons, Hall was fined $43,709 for a hit he made on A.J.
+Terrell that put the latter in concussion protocol, although no penalty was called for the hit.
+In Week 16 against the Commanders, he had 191 scrimmage yards in the 30–28 win.
+In Week 18 against the Patriots, Hall had 37 carries for 178 yards and one touchdown in the 17–3 win.
+In the 2023 season, Hall had 223 carries for 994 rushing yards and five rushing touchdowns to go with 76 receptions for 591 receiving yards and four receiving touchdowns.

+2024

+In Week 6, against the Bills, Hall had 169 scrimmage yards in the 23–20 loss.
+In the following game, against the Steelers, he had 141 scrimmage yards in the 37–15 loss.
+In the 2024 season, he had 209 carries for 876 rushing yards and five rushing touchdowns to go with 57 receptions for 483 receiving yards and three receiving touchdowns.